TalMaIka/Networking-Simulation/README.md

-# RUDP File Download Project
+# RUDP File Download Project A

 This project implements a Reliable User Datagram Protocol (RUDP) for file download, along with a custom DNS and DHCP server.
 The RUDP protocol enables the reliable transmission of data over an unreliable network, providing features such as congestion control, packet loss handling, and retransmission.